Debv122/-Salary-Function-/README.md

 ### R
 - R 4.0+ installed on your system
-- No additional R packages needed — only base R is used
+- No additional R packages needed, only base R is used

 ---